relizaio/rearm-cli/README.md

 This use case is when ReARM is queried either by CI or CD environment or by integration instance to check latest release version available per specific Component or Product.

+The command returns the latest release as a CycloneDX 1.6 BOM string.

 Sample command:

 ```bash